mlibrary/design-system-docs/README.md

 ## Styles

 Edit the styles in the `src/scss` folder.
-11ty is watching that folder and building the Sass files into `src/css`.
-11ty then passes through the CSS to the `public` folder.
+11ty is watching that folder.
+11ty then passes through the compressed CSS to the `public` folder.

 ## Images